Gibberlings3/Tactics-Remix/README.md

 #### Morpheus562's Improved Drizzt (BG2EE)

 This makes the BG2EE version of Drizzt and his companions more formidable.
 Additionally, if playing on Insane difficulty or higher he will bring in a familiar mage to aid him.
 Should the mage be defeated, any gear acquired from the battle will not be taken from the party at a later time.

+#### Morpheus562's Improved Mutamin's Garden and Tougher Basilisks (EARLY TESTING - COMING SOON)

+Basilisks will now be much more difficult and Mutamin will have refined scripting to become more of a threat.
+The difficulty increase should be enough to prevent early game cheesing to quickly gain experience.

+#### Morpheus562's Improved Gnoll Stronghold and Tougher Gnolls (EARLY TESTING - COMING SOON)

+I was never pleased with the Gnoll Stronghold and any of the mods that added to it.
+Additionally, there never felt like much of a difference between the Gnoll types.
+For this, I took a twofold approach with 1) making the gnolls more of a threat and 2) add Gnoll Shamans and a leader to the Gnoll Stronghold.
+Gnolls worship Yeenoghu, a violent demon lord, and their summons reflect his skeletal servants.

+#### Morpheus562's Improved Bassilus (EARLY TESTING - COMING SOON)

+This makes the Bassilus encounter more challenging with spells commensurate with his level.

+#### Morpheus562's Improved Maulers of Undermountain (EARLY TESTING - COMING SOON)

+To me, the Maulers of Undermountain were always a pushover, so I updated them and their scripts to be more of a suitable party vs. party challenge.

+#### Morpheus562's Improved Durlag's Demon Knight (EARLY TESTING - COMING SOON)

+I updated the Demon Knight for this fight to be slightly neutered but more in-line version the Tactics Remix Tougher Demon Knights found within the Underdark.
+Additionally, the +3 two-handed sword found in the Durlag's Tower chest fight is replaced with magical quarterstaff, and the sword is given to the Demon Knight.

 #### Tougher Fire Giants